askft/hanyu/README.md

 way, shape or form.
 I willl update this README file with more information as time passes by.

+## What is it?

+By running the main script, you will be introduced to a program that will let you practice your vocabulary by translating words.

 ## Installation / Usage

 **Requirements:**